Robo3D/User-Manuals/docs/source/ios-app/index.rst

    :alt: Select storage
    :align: center

-General workflow
+Quick Workflow
 ---------------

 There is an easy workflow to get from file to printing and these are the steps to do it:

 1. Make sure you are logged into your Google Drive or Dropbox account.
-2. Go to your browser on your iOS device, and find a file on a file sharing site like www.thingiverse.com.
+2. Go to your browser on your iOS device, and find a file on a file sharing site.
+We suggest www.thingiverse.com or www.myminifactory.com
 3. While still in the browser, upload that file to your Google Drive or Dropbox account.
 4. Next, go into the Robo app.
 5. In the dashboard, click on the button labeled 'Select Storage'.